 Toronto, ON, Canada M5W 1E6

 Please provide your name, mailing address and telephone number in case we need to get in touch with you.

-- If your complaint warrants a response from CBC management, the Ombudsman forwards it to the appropriate news manager or program executive, who is responsible for handling the initial response to your complaint, in consultation with the journalist or programmer.
+- If your complaint warrants a response from CBC management, the Ombudsperson forwards it to the appropriate news manager or program executive, who is responsible for handling the initial response to your complaint, in consultation with the journalist or programmer.

-- The Ombudsman examines the merits of the case.
+- The Ombudsperson examines the merits of the case.
 S/he may conduct an in-depth investigation, contact sources, and consult experts or any other person who may help him/her issue on opinion on whether the complaint is justified.

-- Please be aware that complainants will generally be identified when reviews of their complaints are posted to the Ombudsman's website, unless they can provide me with a valid reason why they should not be identified.
+- Please be aware that complainants will generally be identified when reviews of their complaints are posted to the Ombudsperson's website, unless they can provide me with a valid reason why they should not be identified.